Choose Texas Power logo

 Which is cheaper: a fixed rate or a variable rate?

-Can I change my plan if I signed a contract?
+Can I switch plans if I signed a contract?

-Yes, you can always switch energy plans, but you may incur a penalty if you cancel your plan early.
+Yes, you can always switch energy plans, but you may have to pay a penalty if you cancel your plan early.
 Review your Electricity Facts Label (EFL) to learn about any fees associated with your plan.

 When is the best time to find cheap electricity deals?